 The 5E SRD is the most important Open Game Content, in fact, since it's the core rules of D&D that would otherwise be WotC's sole copyright to use.
 With the 5E SRD, WotC is letting us use the backbone of D&D totally for free under the Open Game License.
 It’s an awesome resource!

 Note that while WotC has been very generous with what they included in the 5E SRD, they did NOT include permission to use their trademarks.
 That includes the words "Dungeons & Dragons," "D&D," or "Dungeon Master."
-So that's why you often see people saying "Game Master" or "The world's greatest roleplaying game" on third-party material instead.
+In an update as of late 2022, WotC has now trademarked the phrase "The world's greatest roleplaying game."
+So that's why you often see people saying "Game Master," "5E," or "the world's most popular role-playing game" on third-party material instead.

 Be careful to check what you want to use in your writing against the 5E SRD.
 All D&D stuff is important to look up, whether it's rules about magic item attunement, races, feats, or sub-classes of the barbarian.